shivaprasad-patil/LIMMA-Python-implementation/README.md

 Ones the files are setup, download the R packages to python.
 The script imports them to python, to do so specify the path where the  packages are downloaded.

-For this analysis we need,rpy2 -- helps import packages from R to Python, limmma -- to run the analysis and writexl -- to export the output to an excel file.
+For this analysis we need,rpy2 -- helps import packages from R to Python, limma -- to run the analysis and writexl -- to export the output to an excel file.